openskies-sh/aircraftregistry-broker/README.md

-**Update July 2019**: **This is a maintained fork of the [GUTMA Registry Broker](https://github.com/gutma-org/droneregistry-broker) that includes integration with OpenID and OpenID Connect usign OAuth**
+**Update July 2019**: **This is a maintained fork of the [GUTMA Registry Broker](https://github.com/gutma-org/droneregistry-broker) that includes integration with OpenID and OpenID Connect.
+It uses OAuth tokens to query the registries.**

 ## Key Changes
 This fork includes significant changes and updates to the GUTMA broker: